 Data Analytics is emerging as a significant workforce need in the 21st century.
 One of the NSF's 10 Big Ideas is harnessing the Data Revolution (2018).
-This idea includes developing a 21st century data capable workforce (NSF, 2018; HDR@NSF, 2018).
+This idea developing a 21st century data capable workforce (NSF, 2018; HDR@NSF, 2018).
 The literature suggests that the need for Data Science and Analytics (DSA) competencies in industry and academia is accelerating at a rapid pace.
 Many academic institutions have or are developing programs to meet this need.
 At the same time, however, census and demographic data predict that the pool of traditional college age students will continue to decrease.
 To meet the increasing demand for a data capable workforce, it is essential to leverage the non-traditional student pool, reskilling and upskilling the current workforce.
-The decreasing pool of traditional students is simply insufficient to meet current and future workforce needs in both data science and data analytics.
+The decreasing pool of traditional students is insufficient to meet current and future workforce needs in both data science and data analytics.

 There are some troubling signs regarding the pool of traditional undergraduate students.
 The number of college age students grew from 1870, peaking in 2012 (Sklar, 2018).
 The number of 19-20 year olds in the US has plateaued, and the number of those under the age of 18 is diminishing.
-This has also been seen locally.
+This is also the case locally.
 For example, enrollments in the state community college system have decreased by some 25% from 2012 to the present.
-There are some enterprising efforts to create new pools of nontraditional students.
-Community colleges are starting pathways programs for high school students to gain workforce certificates, and 4year colleges are recruiting the increasing number of high school students graduating with associate's degrees.
-Still, the fact remains that with a decreasing pool of traditional students and an increasing need for DSA in the workforce, traditional DSA students are insufficient to meet the need.
+There are some enterprising efforts to create new pools of non-traditional students.
+Community colleges are starting pathways programs for high school students to gain workforce certificates, and 4-year colleges are recruiting the increasing number of high school students graduating with associate's degrees.
+Still, the fact remains that with a decreasing pool of traditional students and an increasing need for DSA in the workforce, traditional DSA students are insufficient to meet current and projected needs.

 There is no question that there is an immediate requirement for data competent workers both nationally, regionally and locally.
 Nationally, Columbus (2018) notes that Glassdoor has listed Data Scientist as the #1 best job in America for the past three years.
 The Glassdoor report (2018) also lists Data Analyst in the top 50.
 In a Burning Glass Report, Markow et al. (2017) predict the number of data and analytics openings to increase by 364K from 2016 to 2018.
-Regionally, the Greater Washington Partnership coalition of industry and academia has developed a series of workforce digital credentials, including data analytics, to facilitate increasing the amount of STEM workers in the region to meet industry needs.
-Finally, locally, a June, 2018 report by the UPCEA Center for Research and Strategy identified data analytics as the most highly recommended new program for development by SPCS, based on a variety of environmental and demographic factors.
-The solution is to develop data competencies in non-traditional students to build them into the technical workforce of the future.
+Regionally, the Greater Washington Partnership coalition of industry and academia has developed a series of workforce digital credentials, including data analytics, to facilitate increasing the amount of STEM workers in the region to meet industry needs (it will be seen that this effort had a significant effect on the current project) Finally, locally, a June, 2018 report by the UPCEA Center for Research and Strategy identified data analytics as the most recommended new program development by the School of Professional and Continuing Studies (SPCS), based on a variety of environmental and demographic factors. solution is to develop data competencies in nontraditional students to build them into the technical workforce of the future.